GaloisInc/adapt/Ingest/Language.md

 * a TagOpCode combining children tags
 * an IntegrityTag
 * a confidentiality tag

-This expression syntax seems to have some redundancies at present to attributes of other CDM elements.
-In addition, the structure is poorly specified.
-So, our use of this information will evolve as the specification evolves.

-We choose not to represent provenance tags in the ADAPT model, because these dependencies are modeled equally well by edges (relationships) in our provenance graph.
-Our ingester will interpret the tag expressions and create the necessary edges using the wasDerivedFrom relationship discussed below.

 prov:wasDerivedFrom (not in CDM, informed by CDM tagging system)